 Try “Marie Condo-ing” your space

-“One way I’ve primed my environment to support a bright new year includes ‘Marie Condo-ing’ my entire home.
+“One way I’ve primed my environment to support a bright new year includes ‘Marie Kondo-ing’ my entire home.
 I’ve decluttered the cabinets, drawers, closets, bookshelves, and trunks.
 If it is in my home, it has been cleansed and re-organized.
 Books and sheet music are categorized by topic.
 Pens, pencils and markers are separated.
 Office drawers all have a purpose.
 And everything is organized by function so that if I’m mailing a letter, I have envelopes, stamps, a pen and return address stamps all grouped together in one area so I have less things to look for.”

 —Jamie Sewell, technology consultant, Tampa, FL